The Forklift of Love

 Getting a sleepy teen with attention deficit out of bed calls for heavy machinery — and a lot of patience from the crew at home.

-Until we learned about ADHD, it was always a mystery why our little guy couldn’t sleep.
+Until we learned about attention deficit disorder (ADHD or ADD), it was always a mystery why our little guy couldn’t sleep.
 Even though Enzo, as a small child, was more than once called “The Thing That Would Not Sleep” by his exhausted-to-the-point-of-a-horror-movie parents, he was a blessedly solid sleeper once he was down.
 Yet, he surprised us all (as teenagers do) by growing up to be “The Thing that Would Not Move.”

 Baby Enzo was better than an alarm clock.
 Even before he was born, I could never stay in bed past 6 AM.
 During his first decade, those bright little eyes would fly open at six…fricking.…AM.
 Even on weekends.